axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-sql/reference-destination-sql/_index.md

 | Type:    | string list                                                      |
 | Default: | "date", "facility", "level", "host", "program", "pid", "message" |

 *Description:* Name of the columns storing the data in `fieldname [dbtype]` format.
 The `[dbtype]` parameter is optional, and specifies the type of the field.
-By default, {{% productparam "abbrev" %}} creates `text` columns.
+By default, {{% param "product.abbrev" %}} creates `text` columns.
 Note that not every database engine can index text fields.

 {{% include-headless "wnt/warning-destination-mssql-columntypes.md" %}}